Bourgeois contact structures: tightness, fillability and applications: Introduction

-\begin{remark} To deal with strong fillings in general, we need to use the polyfold machinery of Hofer--Wysocki--Zehnder (for the case of \emph{closed} spheres \cite{HWZ_GW}).
-However, this is not necessary if further technical assumptions on the filling are imposed, e.g.\ asphericity or semi-positivity.
-(In the proof in \Cref{sec:general_obstr_fillab} we will treat separately the semi-positive case.) \end{remark}
+\begin{remark} To deal with strong fillings in general, we need to use the polyfold machinery of Hofer--Wysocki--Zehnder \cite{HWZ_GW} (for the case of \emph{closed} spheres).
+However, this is not necessary if further technical assumptions on the filling are imposed, e.g.\ asphericity or semi-positivity. \end{remark}

+\textbf{Homology of aspherical fillings.} In the case where a Bourgeois manifold is assumed to admit a \emph{symplectically aspherical} filling, we then obtain the following significant strengthening of \Cref{thm:homology_injection_page}, which determines the homology of any such filling: \begin{thmintro}[Aspherical case] Suppose that a $(2n+1)$-dimensional Bourgeois contact manifold $BO(\Sigma,\phi)$ admits a symplectically aspherical filling $(W,\omega)$.
+Then the natural inclusion $\Sigma \times \TT^2\hookrightarrow W$ into the filling induces an isomorphism in integral homology. \end{thmintro}

-The case of $\phi$ symplectically isotopic to $\Id$ corresponds precisely to the case where $OBD(\Sigma,\phi)$ admits a subcritical Stein filling \cite{Ci02}.
-According to \cite[Theorem A.b]{LMN}, in this case the associated Bourgeois contact manifold admits a Stein filling.
-Moreover, this filling is smoothly of the form $X\times \mathbb{T}^2$ for $X=\Sigma\times \mathbb{D}^2$ the subcritical filling of the original manifold. \Cref{thm:homology_injection_page} (see also \Cref{rk:phi_is_id_homology}) then suggests that perhaps it is always the case that strong fillability for Bourgeois manifolds implies $\phi=\Id$ (at least smoothly), in arbitrary dimensions.
-The fact that the filling ``remembers'' both the $\mathbb{T}^2$-factor and the page $\Sigma$ (at least homologically) is evidence in this direction.
+If $\phi$ is symplectically isotopic to $\Id$, $OBD(\Sigma,\phi)$ admits a subcritical Stein filling.
+In this case the associated Bourgeois contact manifold admits a Stein filling according to \cite[Theorem A.b]{LMN}.
+Moreover, this filling is smoothly of the form $X\times \mathbb{T}^2$, where $X=\Sigma\times \mathbb{D}^2$ is the subcritical filling of the original manifold. \Cref{thm:homology_injection_page}, as well as \Cref{rk:phi_is_id_homology} and \Cref{thm:hom_apsherical_filling_Bour}, then suggest that perhaps it is always the case that strong fillability for Bourgeois manifolds implies $\phi=\Id$ (at least smoothly), and that the filling is (again, at least smoothly) the standard one, in arbitrary dimensions.
+The fact that the filling ``remembers'' both the $\mathbb{T}^2$-factor and the page $\Sigma$ (at least homologically), as well as the fact that, in the aspherical case, the homology of the filling is the expected one are evidence in this direction.
 In particular, strong fillability for Bourgeois manifolds might be equivalent to Stein fillability; this is indeed true in many cases, as discussed below.